ilaydakayan/ShapePatterns_FactorSummation/README.md

 # ShapePatterns_FactorSummation
-This repository includes solutions for a Python programming assignment centered on mathematical computations and generating patterns.
+This repository includes solutions for a Python programming exercise centered on mathematical computations and generating patterns.